CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Critical experimental results and insights

 \subsection{Current Methods' Performance in Misspecified Scenarios}

 Our experiments demonstrate that no single method achieves optimal performance across all scenarios, yet the methods exhibiting superior performance overall across various scenarios are almost invariably deep learning-based approaches.
-In this work, robustness refers to a model’s ability to perform well under violations of modeling assumptions, consistent with the interpretations in~\cite{montagna2024assumption} and~\cite{yi2025robustness}.
+In this work, robustness refers to a model’s ability to recover the true causal graph under violations of modeling assumptions, consistent with the interpretations in~\cite{montagna2024assumption},~\cite{stein2026tcdarena} and~\cite{yi2025robustness}.
+We quantify the degree of robustness through the values of the evaluation metrics.

 \textbf{Latent confounders, measurement error, missing, mixed data, and nonstationary models.} Figure~\ref{fig:experiments_10_1000_f10} shows that under confounded ($\zeta=0.5$), measurement error ($\alpha=1.2$), mixed data ($\beta=0.5$), missing ($\gamma=0.4$), and nonstationary scenarios (linear: $m=1$, $\nu=1$; nonlinear with $F=10$: $m=2.5$, $\nu=2.0$; nonlinear with $F=40$: $m=3.5$, $\nu=2.0$), the best-performing methods are predominantly deep learning-based approaches.
 The severity of model assumption violations can be flexibly controlled through the corresponding parameters.
 In the main text, we report results under a representative parameter setting, and we additionally consider experiments under varying levels of measurement error (see Appendix~\ref{app_mea}), nonstationarity (see Appendix~\ref{app_non}), and confounding (see Appendix~\ref{app_confounder}).
 The results indicate that, overall, method performance generally degrades as the severity of model assumption violations increases, while the best-performing methods are predominantly deep learning-based approaches.